Complex expressions¶

 E.g. LIKE:(name, 'Cloud%'

-) will give true for 'name' equal to 'Cloud Basic' and 'Cloud Enterprise'.
+) will give true when 'name' is equal to 'Cloud Basic' or 'Cloud Enterprise'.

 NOT_LIKE¶